-What Can a Handyman Do in Davie, Florida?
+What Can a Handyman Do Without a License in Davie, Florida?

 In Davie (Broward County), most “handyman” work is legal without a Florida contractor license only when it stays truly minor/non-structural and does not involve regulated trades (electrical, plumbing, HVAC) or require building permits.
 Florida does not issue a statewide “handyman license”; instead, licensing is enforced through the Florida Construction Industry Licensing Board (state) plus local permitting and local business tax receipts.
 A commonly cited “$500 handyman exemption” is NOT a Florida statewide handyman rule; Florida’s key statewide threshold is the owner-builder exemption and the requirement that contracting (as defined in Ch.
 489) generally requires licensure.